 If you’ve spent any time weighing inground vs. above ground swimming pools, you know that each comes with its own strengths and weaknesses.
 Inground pools are attractive but expensive.
 Above ground pools are cheaper but don’t blend in with their surroundings.

-2. Wrap a Deck Around It
+1. Wrap a Deck Around It

-Some people refer to semi inground pools as deck pools because they’re so often installed with a wraparound deck.
+Some people refer to semi inground pools as deck pools because they’re so often installed with an attached or wraparound deck.
 This design hides the protruding sides of the pool and makes it easier to get in and out – giving it many of the benefits of an inground pool.
-But a deck also offers an attractive place to lounge around the pool.
+Of course, a deck also provides a nice place to lounge around the pool.

 3. Use Creative Landscaping to Dress it Up

-Finding More Semi Inground Pool Ideas
+Building a Semi Inground Pool